openBackhaul/ethernetContainerFd/README.md

 # ethernetContainerFd
  Potential for Layer 1 forwarding (Layer 1 switch) inside the device
+.
+.

+_Complement to the Overview, if continued:_
+### EthernetContainer
+- [ethernetContainerFd](../../../ethernetContainerFd) : Potential for Layer 1 forwarding (Layer 1 switch) inside the device

+.
+.

 ### [1.0.0-tsp.d.t](../../tree/tsp)
 - Proposed by Telefonica, reviewed by Deutsche Telekom, Ericsson, Huawei, Ceragon, Nokia, SIAE and ZTE